The Wonder

 Kids

-Because kids must make use of the ways to feel able and close available to them, they adopt not only nice (healthy) but also not-nice (unhealthy) habits.
+Because kids must make use of the ways to feel able and close available to them, they adopt not only nice and healthy habits but also not-nice unhealthy habits.

 Not until adolescence, when a surge in a desire for independence occurs, are kids likely to question what they’ve been taught.
-Often looking to peers for answers, teens may latch onto rebellious notions, some of which aren’t nice.
+Often looking to peers or the media for answers, teens may latch onto misguided notions that make losses more likely.

 18

 Unfortunately, better recognizing misguidedness hasn’t prompted the powers that be to do a better job ensuring kids are adequately taught healthy mental self-care.
-Would adults get their child rearing priorities straight if advanced, well-meaning extraterrestrials made the case for being nice?
+It often seems even advanced, well-meaning extraterrestrials would be hard-pressed to convince humans to better emphasize a reliance on niceness.

 19